allpix-squared/allpix-squared/doc/usermanual/06_models/04_trapping.md

 ---
-# SPDX-FileCopyrightText: 2022-2024 CERN and the Allpix Squared authors
+#SPDX - FileCopyrightText : 2022 - 2024 CERN and the Allpix Squared authors
-# SPDX-License-Identifier: CC-BY-4.0
+#SPDX - License - Identifier : CC - BY - 4.0
 title: "Trapping and Detrapping of Charge Carriers"
 weight: 4
 ---